StarRocks/starrocks/docs/en/administration/management/resource_management/resource_group.md

   > **NOTE**
   >
   > The `max_cpu_cores` parameter has only implemented the queuing function in the FE, and the function to limit the CPU usage hard limit in the BE is not yet supported.
-For more details, see [Querying Queue/Specify resource thresholds for resource group-level query queues](query_queues.md#specify-resource-thresholds-for-resource-group-level-query-queues).
+For more details, see [Query queues/Specify resource thresholds for resource group-level query queues](query_queues.md#specify-resource-thresholds-for-resource-group-level-query-queues).
   >

 - `spill_mem_limit_threshold`